- Religion and Philosophy»

-Why trust in God in all situations: Job 13: 15?
+Why Trust in God in All Situations: Job 13: 15?

-This morning I read the book of Job 13: 15 “though he slay me, yet I will trust in him”.
+This morning I read the book of Job 13: 15 “though he slays me, yet I will trust in him”.
 Then I wondered why Job would say that.
 Then, it reminded me that in the time of struggles and pains, it takes courage to maintain trust in God.

 I take this excerpt from the book, “It is time we truly know why Jesus wept at the grave of Lazarus” by N. K. DAVID